NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Experiments

 \subsection{Controllable Noise Benchmarks}

-\textbf{Dataset.}We validate the effectiveness of the proposed NCSAM method on two types of datasets: the CIFAR-10/100 datasets \cite{krizhevsky-2009-learning} with symmetric noise, and the Tiny-ImageNet dataset \cite{le-2015-tiny} with two commonly used label noises (symmetric noise and asymmetric noise).
-Symmetric noise (also known as uniform noise) \cite{li-2020-dividemix}is generated by uniformly flipping a certain percentage of original labels to all possible classes; asymmetric noise is generated by only flipping labels of adjacent classes or fusing partial classes with a fixed probability.
-Following existing methods\cite{karim-2022-unicon}\cite{sarfraz-2021-noisy} , in the Tiny-ImageNet dataset, symmetric noise is set with three different noise rates ($\varrho \in \{0, 20, 50\}$), and asymmetric noise is fixed at a noise rate of $0.45$.
-Referring to existing studies \cite{zhao-2022-centrality}\cite{zhu-2021-second}, we adopt a noise rate range of $0.2$–$0.8$ on the CIFAR-10/100 datasets.
+\textbf{Dataset.} We first evaluate NCSAM on three widely used noisy-label benchmarks, including CIFAR-10, CIFAR-100, and Tiny-ImageNet.
+For CIFAR-10 and CIFAR-100, we consider both symmetric noise and instance-dependent noise settings.
+For Tiny-ImageNet~\cite{le-2015-tiny}, we adopt symmetric noise and asymmetric noise protocols.
+Symmetric noise(also known as uniform noise)~\cite{li-2020-dividemix} is generated by uniformly flipping labels at random, whereas asymmetric noise only flips labels between semantically similar classes, resulting in more structured class-dependent corruption.
+Instance-dependent noise dynamically generates corrupted labels conditioned on image features, making the noise distribution dependent on the input samples themselves and therefore substantially more challenging than random corruption.
+Following prior work~\cite{karim-2022-unicon} \cite{sarfraz-2021-noisy}, the symmetric noise ratio on Tiny-ImageNet is set to 20\%, while the asymmetric noise ratio is set to 45\%.
+For CIFAR-10 and CIFAR-100, we evaluate noise rates ranging from 20\% to 80\%~\cite{zhao-2022-centrality}\cite{zhu-2021-second}.

-\textbf{Experimental setup.} We adopt ResNet-18 as the backbone network and train the model for 200 epochs on the CIFAR and Tiny-ImageNet datasets respectively.
-We use staged optimization: first, the model is trained for 50 epochs with Stochastic Gradient Descent (SGD) as the optimizer, followed by training with the NCSAM optimizer.
-The momentum is set to 0.9, the weight decay coefficient is 0.001, and the batch size is 128.
-The initial learning rate is set to 0.05.
-For data augmentation, we use the Cutout method \cite{devries-2017-improved} with parameters configured as size=16 and p=0.5.
+\textbf{Experimental setup.} We adopt ResNet-18 as the backbone network and train the model for 200 epochs on the CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.
+In particular, PreResNet-32 is used as the backbone for the CIFAR-10/100 datasets under instance-dependent noise.
+We employ a staged optimization strategy: the model is first trained for 50 epochs using SGD or SAM, then switched to the NCSAM optimizer for the remaining epochs.
+The momentum is set to 0.9, the weight decay to 0.001, the batch size to 128, and the initial learning rate to 0.05.
+All experiments are implemented on a single GeForce RTX 3080 GPU using the PyTorch 2.6.0 framework.

-\textbf{Comparison with SOTA methods} Table \ref{nc-cifar} presents the comparative performance of NCSAM against several baseline optimizers on CIFAR-10 and CIFAR-100 datasets with varying label noise ratios.
-For CIFAR-10, the label noise ratio adopted in the experiment is consistent with the simulated label flipping ratio.
-For CIFAR-100, particularly under high dataset noise ratios (60\% and 80\%), better performance is achieved by appropriately reducing the simulated label flipping ratio by 20\%.
-As demonstrated in the table, NCSAM exhibits exceptional performance when the noise ratio is relatively high: on CIFAR-100 with 40\% and 60\% label noise, the noise robustness of NCSAM outperforms that of the state-of-the-art BSAM optimizer by 11.91\% and 19.3\%, respectively.
+\textbf{Comparison with Representative Methods.} The methods marked with * explicitly rely on sample selection or label correction, while NCSAM only modifies the optimization process, we analyze the results by separating these two categories rather than claiming uniform superiority over all methods.